Reliability and Alliance Interdependence:

 "Well written and important, Reliability and Alliance Interdependence combines substantial archival research with sophisticated theoretical and empirical analysis of small-power entrapment concerns.
 By focusing on alliance interdependence affecting both dependent states and great powers, Iain Henry sheds light on key issues in security studies."

-- Robert S. Ross, Boston College, author of Chinese Security Policy
+- Robert S. Ross, Boston College, author of Chinese Security Policy: Structure, Power and Politics

 "Hawks urge the United States to embark on—or stay in—costly wars, claiming that a US reputation for loyalty is essential for maintaining American alliances across the globe.
 In this terrific book, Iain D. Henry challenges this view, arguing that an ally's credibility depends largely on shared interests."